Ahmed0x00/analyse-data/README.md

     Ensure you have Python installed:
         Download and install Python from the official website: Python.org.

     pip is usually included with Python.
-You can check if pip is installed by running the following command in your terminal or command prompt:
+You can check if pip is installed by running the following command in your terminal or command prompt: pip --version

-bash

-pip --version

 If pip is not installed, you can download it by following the instructions here.